fermyon/developer/content/spin/kubernetes.md

 Ensure both Docker and k3d are installed.
 Then [enable Containerd](https://docs.docker.com/desktop/containerd/) for Docker in Settings → Experimental → Use containerd for pulling and storing images.

-Deis Labs provides a preconfigured K3d environment that can be run using this command
+Deis Labs provides a preconfigured K3d environment that can be run using this command:

 <!-- @selectiveCpy -->